Fleeing vehicle exceeds 100 mph, overturns off 63

-A pursuit that exceeded 100 mph on Highway 63 Thursday afternoon, Oct.
-15, ended in the fleeing driver losing control of his vehicle that rolled over several times with the driver being ejected, according to the City of Hayward Police Department.
+A pursuit that exceeded 100 mph on Highway 63 north of Hayward Thursday afternoon, Oct.
+15, ended in the fleeing driver losing control of his vehicle, which rolled over several times with the driver being ejected, according to the City of Hayward Police Department.

-Michael P. Newberry, 34, of Michigan was charged with first degree recklessly endangering safety and operating a moving to flee in an attempt to elude an officer.
+Michael P. Newberry, 34, of Michigan was charged with first-degree recklessly endangering safety and operating a moving vehicle to flee in an attempt to elude an officer.
+Newberry faces numerous traffic violations also.

-At approximately 3:24 p.m., Sawyer County Dispatch Center received calls of a white convertible vehicle operating in a reckless manner on 63 near Raimer’s Small Engine Repair.
+At approximately 3:24 p.m., Sawyer County Dispatch Center received calls of a white convertible vehicle operating in a reckless manner on Highway 63 near Ramer’s Small Engine Repair.

-A City of Hayward Patrol Officer located the suspect vehicle and attempted to make contact in Raimer’s parking lot.
+A Hayward patrol officer located the suspect vehicle and attempted to make contact in Ramer’s parking lot.

 The crash remains under investigation.